HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/install/webauthn.md

 5. Restart Domino REST API on all servers with this new configuration.

 !!!note
-    - If you disable the `webAuthnActive` in the settings you won't be able to use the passkey.
+    - If you disable the `webAuthnActive` in the settings you won't be able to use passkey authentication.
     - The actual WebAuthn keys are stored in each user's device.
 Domino and Domino REST API store only the public-key part to verify it.